 Where to stay in Margaret River:

-4. Sydney, NSW
+4. Sydney, New South Wales

 You can’t visit Australia and not spend at least a few days in one of the world’s most beautiful cities – many of you will fly through here anyways.

-Sure Sydney has a reputation of being on the expensive side, but most of the best things to do are free or cheap – walk across the Harbour Bridge, picnic in the Botanical Gardens, walk around Circular Quay and admire the Opera House, take the ferry over to Manly, explore The Rocks District, and my favourite – the Bondi Beach to Coogee Beach coastal walk!
+Sure Sydney has a reputation of being on the expensive side, but most of the best things to do are free or cheap – walk across the Sydney Harbour Bridge, picnic in the Botanical Gardens, walk around Circular Quay and admire the Sydney Opera House, take the ferry over to Manly, explore The Rocks District, and my favourite – the Bondi Beach to Coogee Beach coastal walk!

 Where to stay in Sydney: